jiaweihhuang/jiaweihhuang.github.io/_pages/about.md

 My research mainly focuses on reinforcement learning.
 I'm interested in developing principled and efficient algorithms for sequential decision-making under uncertainty.
-Recently, I focus on reinforcement learning in multi-agent systems.
+Recently, I focus on RLHF and RL in multi-agent systems.
 Besides, I'm also interested in other topics, such as game theory, optimization, etc.